gjoncas/gjoncas.github.io/posts/2020-12-26-algebraic-semiotics.markdown

 Note that we add some extra structure through a priority ordering, which is assigned to constructors and their arguments to express the relative importance of the signs they build (2003: 2).
 Hence, “priorities indicate the relative significance of subsigns at a given level” (2004: 4).
-The level and priority ordering are the main ways that social context is integreated into a model.
+The level and priority ordering are the main ways that social context is integrated into a model.

 In sum: “Sorts classify signs, operations construct signs, data sorts provide values for attributes of signs, and levels and priorities indicate saliency” (2001: 2).